yandex-cloud/docs/en/managed-postgresql/operations/connect.md

 {% include [ide-environments](../../_includes/mdb/mdb-ide-envs.md) %}

 You can only use graphical IDEs to connect to public cluster hosts using SSL certificates.
-Before connecting [prepare a certificate](#get-ssl-cert).
+Before connecting, [prepare a certificate](#get-ssl-cert).

 {% list tabs %}